 Knowing your individual mission validates your life and releases you from the pernicious habit of comparing yourself to others.
 Jonah Salk’s mark on the world may seem as deep as a crater while your taking care of your handicapped brother may seem like a fingernail impression, but from a spiritual perspective the light you are shining into the world is unique and is exactly the light you came here to radiate.

 One more point: Fulfilling your individual life’s mission does not exempt you from your global missions, such as supporting your family or raising your children.
-Starting an outreach center for the elderly may have to wait until your children are grown.
+Starting an outreach centre for the elderly may have to wait until your children are grown.
 Writing that book on internet addiction may have to be tucked into your few spare hours after your full-time job.
 Don’t worry.
-The God who assigned you your mission will make sure you have everything you need—including time now or later—to fulfill it.
+The G-d who assigned you your mission will make sure you have everything you need—including time now or later—to fulfill it.

 So when the shofar sounds this Rosh Hashanah and you stand for your annual evaluation, be prepared to declare, “This is my job, and I’m working on it.”